Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 These roaming cats are the problem.

 Don’t get me wrong!
-I love cats and they are great for admiring and cuddling.
+I love cats, and they are great for admiring and cuddling.
 But the cats that roam freely often kill birds more often than you think.

 According to scientists, free-ranging domestic cats kill up to 4 billion birds each year!

-But sometimes, it’s just not your fault, but a neighboring cat.
-What you can simply do is to ask for them to wear a cute bird-safe cat collar by Birdsbesafe!
+What you can do is ask for them to wear a cute bird-safe cat collar by Birdsbesafe!

-These collars have striking colors that are very obvious to birds and allow for them to fly away before they get hunted by a cat.
-Check it out if you’re keen!
+These collars have striking colors that are very obvious to birds and allow them to fly away before they get hunted by a cat.

 27. Your Neighbour Already Has a Successful Bird Feeder